Grand Duchess Anna Petrovna of Russia: Marriage

 On 17 March 1721, Karl Friedrich arrived in Imperial Russia to get acquainted with his future wife and father-in-law.
 He aspired to use the marriage in order to ensure Russia's support for his plans of retrieving Schleswig from Denmark.
 He also entertained hopes of being backed up by Russia in his claims to the Swedish throne.
 Under the terms of the Treaty of Nystad Russia promised not to interfere in the internal affairs of Sweden, so his hopes proved ill-founded.

-Another possible candidate as a husband was Prince Louis d’Orléans, Duke of Orléans, a son of Prince Philippe II d’Orléans, Duke of Orléans, and his wife Madame Françoise Marie de Bourbon (an illegitimate daughter of King Louis XIV of France and his Chief Mistress, Françoise-Athénaïs, Madame de Montespan).
+Another possible candidate as a husband was Prince Louis d’Orléans, Duke of Orléans, a son of Prince Philippe II d’Orléans, Duke of Orléans, and his wife Madame Françoise Marie de Bourbon (an illegitimate daughter of King Louis XIV of France and his Chief Mistress, Madame de Montespan).
 The marriage proposal was ignored due to a difference in style of address.
 Anna was addressed as Her Imperial Highness and Louis was as His Serene Highness.

 As a favorite child of Peter the Great, Anna's name day (3 February) was taken to be a national holiday in 1724.

 On 22 November 1724, the marriage contract was signed between Karl Friedrich and Peter.
 By this contract, Anna and Karl Friedrich renounced all rights and claims to the crown of the Russian Empire on behalf of themselves and their descendants.
 However a secret clause allowed the Emperor to name a successor out of any issue from the marriage.
 As a result of this clause, the Emperor secured the right to name any of his descendants as his successor on the Russian throne.

 A few months thereafter, by January 1725, Peter the Great fell mortally ill.
 As the story goes, on his deathbed he managed to spell the words: to give all..., but could not continue further and sent for Anna to dictate his last will to her.
 By the time the princess arrived, the Emperor could not pronounce a single word.
 Based on the story, some historians speculated that Peter's wish was to leave the throne to Anna, but this is not confirmed.